digiscot/digiscot-website/pages/onedigital.md

 For those who have committed to becoming an anchor organisation or are in the process of considering this option, please take a look at our <a class="btn btn-primary btn-lg" href="/files/anchorfaqs.pdf">FAQs</a>

+## Participants

+Are you and your organisation interested in taking part in our programme?
+If you're in need of more information please take a look at our <a class="btn btn-primary btn-lg" href="/files/infoforparticipants.pdf">Participant FAQs</a>

 If you have any questions please tweet us at:

 [@betty_murphy](https://twitter.com/Betty_Murphy) [Project Manager]